gongahkia/yuho/README.md

 > [!IMPORTANT]
 > Yuho is not actively under development right now.
 > This means language features are relatively set in stone.
+> Also, note that there is currently only rudimentary support
+> for transpilation of Yuho to other outputs.
+>
 > I will return to work on this in the future.
 >
 > *\- Gabriel*